shrinerb/shrine/doc/direct_s3.md

 }
 ```

+* `id` – location of the file on S3 (minus the `:prefix`)
+* `storage` – direct uploads typically use the `:cache` storage
+* `metadata` – hash of metadata extracted from the file

-This JSON string will now be submitted and assigned to the attachment attribute
+Once submitted this JSON will then be assigned to the attachment attribute
 instead of the raw file.
+See [this walkthrough][direct S3 upload walkthrough]
+for adding direct S3 uploads from scratch using [Uppy], as well as the [demo
-See the [demo app] for an example JavaScript
-implementation of multiple direct S3 uploads.
+app] for a complete example of multiple direct S3 uploads.

 ## Strategy B (static)